 humanity... whether you know it or not.
-That's because the esoteric of individuals who are 'only' connected (if you will) by a lack of connection to a 'personal' identity.
+That's because the esoteric of individuals whose 'primary' connection (if you will) is a lack of connection to a 'personal' identity.
 And most of what they 'do' will not be obvious... because it will be out of the 'view'... of the 'general' public... because alot of what they 'do' is based on what they 'don't do'... (if you will).
 When you're 'doing' what you came here to 'do'... you're no longer 'doing'